bb-froggy/realmjoin-docs/docs/infrastructure.md

 To provide the BranchCache mechanism (see section *BranchCache* above), the endpoint has to provide the chunk identifiers, a feature only provided by *Microsoft Internet Information Services* (IIS) servers.
 To deliver the maximum scalability he Publishing Endpoint is distributed on multiple Azure nodes hosting Windows 2016 IIS sharing an redundant Azure blob storage.

 #### Web interface
-The web interface can be reached via <https://realmjoin-web.azurewebsites.net/> and is in detailed explained in the chapter *Managing RealmJoin*.
+The web interface can be reached via the [realmjoin portal](https://realmjoin-web.azurewebsites.net/) and is in detailed explained in the chapter *Managing RealmJoin*.
 After logging in with the provided credentials, the administrator can manage the package distribution in his tenant and has access to extensive information.

 ## Security Features
 ### Client authentication